-The Group is developing its business in the fields of medicine, care support and living support mainly centered on HAL.
+The Group is developing its business in the fields of medicine, care, daily lives, labor support and production.

-Currently, wearable robots are being developed by companies in Japan and other countries.
-As large technology enterpises and various other companies are entering the business of commercial robotics, competitive landscape is changing.

-There is a possibility that some of the Group's competitors have or may have substantially greater capital, human and other resources, more efficient cost structures, higher brand recognition and more diversified product lines than the Group.
+While wearable robots are being developed by variety of companies in Japan and other countries, the Cybernics Voluntary Support Technology that utilizes the bio-electrical signal transmitted from the brain is unique to the Group, and the Group recognizes competitive edge through differentiating the product from others.
+The patent related this technology is held jointly with Tsukuba University.
+As large technology enterpises and various other companies are entering the business of commercial robotics, competitive landscape is changing and the competitors may have substantially greater capital, human and other resources, more efficient cost structures, higher brand recognition and more diversified product lines than the Group.
 For advanced products such as HAL, while the research, development, verification tests, process to obtain safety standards certification and medical device approval and receiving insurance coverage requires a lot of time and investment, there are no guarantees that the products sells successfully.
 In such business environment, if another company succeeds in developing newer technologies or more effective products than the Group, the Group will lose its advantage in the competition and the Group's business performance, financial condition, and future business development may be affected.